Your dental health is far more important than many people realize.

 Why does the military pull out your wisdom teeth?

-The military makes it a common practice to remove wisdom teeth during boot camp.
+The military makes it a common practice to remove wisdom teeth during boot camp or shortly thereafter.

 Why?

-If the military deems that your wisdom teeth could lead to a future problem the government will remove the teeth during boot camp.
+If the military deems that your wisdom teeth could lead to a future problem, the government will insist on removing the teeth.

-The U.S. Armed Forces prefer to have wisdom teeth removed during Basic Combat Training because it avoids future interruptions later on down the road.
+The U.S. Armed Forces prefer to have wisdom teeth removed as soon as possible because it avoids future interruptions later on down the road.

-Active-duty personnel that needs to get a waiver and receive leave for a health condition like removing wisdom teeth during deployment hampers his or her personal growth, as well as the rest of the unit.
+Active-duty personnel that need leave for a health condition like wisdom teeth removal during deployment hampers his or her personal growth, as well as the rest of the unit.

 Usually, the Department of Defense does not give you a choice in the matter, but if you have the option we recommend removing wisdom teeth during boot camp.